 Are Huskies smart?

-Yes, Huskies are very smart and clever dogs.
-They are known for their intelligence, and they’ll judge you if they think your teaching isn’t up to par and will stop listening to you.
+Yes, Huskies are clever dogs known for their intelligence.
+If they don’t think your teaching is up to par, they’ll judge you and stop listening.

 What are the most common Husky mixes?